qmuntal/gltf/README.md

 ### Create a glb using raw data

-The following example generates a 3D box with colors per vertex.
+The following example generates a 3D box with colors per vertex and PBR material.

 ![screenshot](./assets/color-cube.png)